uclaacm/UXLA/README.md

 This will tell 11ty to inspect the `package.json` file and install all neccesary modules.
 Once you have done that, you can build and run the website:

 `npx @11ty/eleventy --serve`

+Go to your web browser and access `http://localhost:8080/`, and you should see the website up and running.
+Press `Ctrl + C` to stop the website.